iancooper/practical-messaging/exercises/README DAY ONE.md

 This is the order to work through this material.
 The code is marked up for what you need to implement to understand how RMQ provides those patterns.

-If an exercise is marked [Optional] then it does not come with a slide deck, but if you have extra time, feel free to look at it.
-You may prefer to skip these, and return to them, if you have time.

 ## Precursors ##

 These have speaker notes accompanying the slides